massoncheg/forgejo-docs/docs/admin/command-line.md

-   --custom-profile-url string          Use a custom Profile URL (option for GitLab/GitHub) --custom-email-url string            Use a custom Email URL (option for GitHub) --icon-url string                    Custom icon URL for OAuth2 login source --skip-local-2fa                     Set to true to skip local 2fa for users authenticated by this source (default: false) --scopes string [ --scopes string ]  Scopes to request when to authenticate against this OAuth2 source --attribute-ssh-public-key string    Claim name providing SSH public keys for this source --required-claim-name string         Claim name that has to be set to allow users to login with this source
+   --custom-profile-url string          Use a custom Profile URL (option for GitLab/GitHub) --custom-email-url string            Use a custom Email URL (option for GitHub) --icon-url string                    Custom icon URL for OAuth2 login source --skip-local-2fa                     Set to true to skip local 2fa for users authenticated by this source --scopes string [ --scopes string ]  Scopes to request when to authenticate against this OAuth2 source --attribute-ssh-public-key string    Claim name providing SSH public keys for this source --required-claim-name string         Claim name that has to be set to allow users to login with this source